-Chapter 2, "Therefore I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men..."
-It's our job to pray.
+Chapter 2, Timothy 2:1 "Therefore I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men..."
+Hey, it's our job to pray.
 But for whom should we pray?
-Paul says, "All men."
+Paul says, 2:1 "All men."

 This has incredible implications.
-It means no human being on earth is outside the influence of prayer.

-God wouldn't have told us to pray for "all men" if there were some men for whom our prayers had no effect.
-This is why it's wrong to write anyone off...
+It means no human on earth is outside the reach of prayer.
+God wouldn't tell us to pray for 2:1 "all men" if there were some men for whom our prayers had no effect.
+Don't write anyone off...
 No one is beyond the reach of our prayers!

-And notice the four types of prayer...
+And notice the four types of prayer mentioned...

-First, "supplication" is a felt need - an open wound.
+First, 2:1 "supplication" is a felt need - an open wound.
 It's a spontaneous heart cry brought to the Healer!

-The next word translated, "prayers," speaks of a reverence for God.
+The next word translated, 2:1 "prayers," speaks of a reverence for God.
 This is more of a deliberate posturing before God.
 It's coming with a humble heart.

-Third, "Intercession" is a request on behalf of another person...
-Fourthly, "giving of thanks."
+Third, 2:1 "Intercession" is a request on behalf of another person...
+And fourth, 2:1 "giving of thanks."
 Should anyone ever approach God apart from a grateful heart?

-Thus, our prayer life should consist of all the above... cries of the heart - personal and frequent humblings - help for others - and of course, always gratitude!
+Thus, our prayer life should consist of all the above... cries of the heart - personal and frequent humblings - help for others - and of course, a stream of gratitude!

-Pray for all men, and especially, "kings and all who are in authority..."
+Pray for all men, and especially, 2:2 "kings and all who are in authority..."
 Realize as Paul pens these words the most evil tyrant the world has ever seen sits on the throne in Rome.
 Emperor Nero was the kissing cousin of Adolph Hitler.
-He made Stalin and Mao look like a babysitter.
-Nero was a certifiable nut... but not a nut that couldn't be cracked if the church chose to pray!
+He made Stalin and Mao look like babysitters.
+Nero was a certifiable nut... but not a nut that couldn't be cracked, if the church chose to pray!

-I don't care what you think of President Trump, or of President Obama before him, but biblically speaking we shouldn't talk about him until we've prayed for him.
+No matter what you think of President Biden, or President Trump before him, biblically speaking we shouldn't talk about him, until we've prayed for him.

 And how should we pray for our authorities?
 Verse 2 outlines the Church's political agenda.
 Here's what to expect from government - and quite frankly, it's not much.
-We should hope "that we may lead a quiet and peaceable life in all godliness and reverence."
+We should pray 2:2 "that we may lead a quiet and peaceable life in all godliness and reverence."

-Realize, a government that allows the right to vote, enacts moral laws, even laws that reflect Christian values, and affords the church tax breaks... this is the icing on the cake.
-Paul's expectations were more modest.
+Realize, a government like ours that allows the right to vote - enacts laws to protect freedom - even affords the church tax breaks - would've been beyond Paul's wildest expectations.
+His goals were far more modest.

 He says just be thankful when the government stays off your back.
-If you can "lead a quiet and peaceable life in all godliness and reverence..."
-Be thankful if you can live and worship without government interference...

-It's helpful to remember the goal of the Church in society isn't the Christianization of institutions, but the evangelization of individuals.
+If you can 2:2 "lead a quiet and peaceable life in all godliness and reverence..." be thankful!
+Pray that we can live and worship without government interference...
+Remember the goal of the Church in society isn't the Christianization of institutions, but the evangelization of individuals.
 Let's pray for government to stay out of our lives, and let us share our faith freely.

-Verse 3, "For this is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth."
+Verse 3, 2:3 "For this is good and acceptable in the sight of God our Savior, 2:4 who desires all men to be saved and to come to the knowledge of the truth."
 Some people think God's salvation targets a select few - that idea is foreign to the NT.
-The Marines want a few good men, but God "desires all men to be saved..."
+It's the Marines who want a few good men - God 2:4 "desires all men to be saved..."